MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets.md

 ---
 # Setup overview for mobile apps

-Your users can access their data stored in Microsoft Dataverse or Dynamics 365 Customer Engagement (on-premises) while they're out in the field by using either of the following apps:
+Your users can access their data stored in Microsoft Dataverse while they're out in the field by using either of the following apps:

 - **[!INCLUDE[pn_Mobile_Express_short](../includes/pn-mobile-express-short.md)]**: With [!INCLUDE[pn_Mobile_Express_short](../includes/pn-mobile-express-short.md)], you can design your information architecture once and the customizations will automatically flow to all form factors.
 Much is shared with [!INCLUDE[pn_moca_short](../includes/pn-moca-short.md)].